Ray-Hackshaw/nights-project/README.md

 # nights-project
-A an array iterator with basic onclick button functionality and html replacement.
+An array iterator with basic onclick button functionality and html replacement.